What type of education do Performance physical therapists have?

 Do I need a prescription from my doctor?

 Except for Medicare, all insurances allow for “direct access” to physical therapy.
 This means that a client can be seen by a physical therapist for an evaluation without a doctor’s referral.
-Based on the evaluation, your treating clinician will let you know if it would be advised for you to see a physician and help educate you on your options.
+Based on the evaluation, your treating clinician may advise you to see a physician and help educate you on your options.